westerndigitalcorporation/dm-zap/README.md

 Initial Authors: Hans Holmberg, Dennis Maisenbacher, Reza Salkhordeh, and Nick Tehrany

+## Compile

+Enable `Device Drivers->Multiple devices driver support (RAID and LVM)->Conventional zone device target support` using `make menuconfig` and then compile the kernel normally.

 ## Usage

 A zoned block device must first be formatted using the dmzap tool.
 This will